Click to grab your free copy of our Garden Tools Cheat Sheet!

 1. Apples (Malus Domestica)

 Apple trees are the most widely grown plant in their genus.
 When grown from seed, they can reach up to 30 feet.
-Cultivated apple trees typically grow between 6 and 15 feet tall.
-Apple trees can tolerate a variety of soils, including clay and sand.
-They are hardy for USDA zones 4 through 9.

 2. Star Fruit (Averrhoa Carambola)

-Star fruit trees are small trees that are best suited for warmer climates.
 These trees will grow between 16 and 39 feet tall.
 They require full sun to partial shade.
 It's imperative to protect this tree from the afternoon sun.
-Star fruit trees are hardy for USDA zones 10 through 13.

-These trees are relatively tolerant of all soils.
-However, it should be well drained.
 After the star fruit tree is established, it can withstand flooding for up to two weeks.

 3. Common Elderberry (Sambucus Canadensis)

 The American elderberry or common elderberry is a shrub or small tree.
 It reaches heights between 9 and 12 feet.
-This plant is adaptable to many soil types.
-However, it prefers rich, moist soil in full sun.
-The common elderberry is hardy for USDA zones 4 through 9.

 Keep in mind that elderberries are edible after they've been cooked.
 Raw elderberries, their leaves, roots, and stems are poisonous to humans.
-Eating them can cause nausea, vomiting, and diarrhea and lead to a coma.
+Eating them can cause nausea, vomiting, and diarrhea and can lead to coma.

 4. Fig (Ficus carica)

-The fig tree is a small tree or large shrub.
-It grows between 23 and 33 feet tall.
-It can tolerate a wide range of soils, including clay and other nutritionally poor soil.
 Fig trees are hardy for USDA zones 7 through 10.
 They prefer full sun to partial shade.
 It will be essential to protect this tree from the afternoon sun.

 Fig tree roots can be invasive.
 Depending on your rootstock, these roots can grow between 1 and 3 feet deep and spread up to 50 feet.
-Fig trees also love water and could compete with nearby plants for it.

 5. Peach (Prunus persica 'Redhaven')

-Peach trees are deciduous trees that grow up to 23 feet tall.
 These trees prefer well-drained soil.
-However, their specific requirements vary depending on the cultivar.
+However, their specific soil requirements vary depending on the cultivar.

 6. Pear (Pyrus communis)

 The Pyrus communis or common pear can reach heights up to 50 feet.
-These trees are adaptable to many soil types including clay and sand.
 They are hardy for USDA zones 4 through 8.
-You should give your pear tree full sun.
-For best results, make sure to have between 12 and 24 feet for this tree.

-Pears are usually teardrop shaped.
-However, there are some differences in size, shape, and color depending on your cultivar.
 When picking pears, it's best to pick them before they're ripe.
 Once pears ripen, they tend to fall or bruise when picked.

 7. Pomegranate (Punica granatum)

-Pomegranates grow on small trees or shrubs.
-They can reach heights between 16 and 33 feet.
 These plants are hardy for USDA zones 8 through 10.
 They prefer full sun to partial shade.
-Pomegranate trees can tolerate clay soil as long as it's well drained.

-You can expect your pomegranate tree to last for a while.
-Some of these plants have been known to live for over 200 years.
 Pomegranates typically bear fruit from October to February or March to May, depending on if you live in the northern or southern hemisphere.

 8. Pecan (Carya illinoinensis)